MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-survey-results.md

 ### Validation succeeds

 After successful validation, Viva Insights starts processing your new data.
 Processing can take between a few hours and a day or so.
-During processing, you’ll see a “Processing” status on the **Import history** table.
+During processing, you’ll see a “Validated, processing” status on the **Import history** table.

 After processing completes, it's either succeeded or failed.
-Depending on the outcome, you’ll either find a “Success” or “Failed” status in the **Import history** table.
+Depending on the outcome, you’ll either find a “Success” or “Validation failed” status in the **Import history** table.

 #### Processing succeeds

 When you find the “Success” status in the **Import history** table, the upload process is complete.

-After you receive the “Success” status, you can:

-* Select the view (eye) icon to see a summary of the validation results.
+After you receive the “Success” status, you can select the view (eye) icon to see a summary of the validation results.
-* Select the mapping icon to see the mapping settings for the workflow.

->[!Note]
->Each tenant can have only one import in progress at a time.
-You need to complete the workflow of one data file, which means you either guide it to a successful validation and processing or abandon it, before you begin the workflow of the next data file.
-The status or stage of the upload workflow is shown on the **Data connections** tab.

 #### Processing fails

 If processing fails, you’ll find a “Processing failed” status in the **Import history** table.
-For processing to succeed, the Glint admin needs to correct errors and push the data to Viva Insights again.
-If they've corrected all errors and are still getting a “Processing failed” status, file a support ticket with us.
+If you want to try running the import again, have the survey source admin resend their survey data.
+If you’re still getting a “Processing failed” status, [file a support ticket with us](/microsoft-365/admin/get-help-support.md#online-support).

 ### Validation fails